MarcoFaul/valetPlusReforged/README.md

 4. Install Composer using Homebrew via `brew install composer`.
 5. Install Valet+ with Composer via `composer global require marcofaul/valet-plus-reforged`.
 6. Add `export PATH="$PATH:$HOME/.composer/vendor/bin"` to `.bash_profile` (for bash) or `.zshrc` (for zsh) depending on your shell (`echo $SHELL`)
+7. Run the `valet fix` command.
+This will check for common issues preventing Valet+ from installing.
-7. Run the `valet install` command.
+8. Run the `valet install` command.
 Optionally add `--with-mariadb` to use MariaDB instead of MySQL This will configure and install Valet+ and DnsMasq, and register Valet's daemon to launch when your system starts.
-8. Once Valet+ is installed, try pinging any `*.test` domain on your terminal using a command such as `ping -c1 foobar.test`.
+9. Once Valet+ is installed, try pinging any `*.test` domain on your terminal using a command such as `ping -c1 foobar.test`.
 If Valet+ is installed correctly you should see this domain responding on `127.0.0.1`.
 If not you might have to restart your system.
 Especially when coming from the Dinghy (docker) solution.
-(optional 9.
-Run the `valet fix` command.
-This will check for common issues preventing Valet+ from installing.)

 ## Credits